Physics – Wave Theory – MCQS TEST (Maharashtra HSC Board)

 You need more Practice.
 Please take the Test again

-#8 Which of the following demonstrates the transverse nature of light?
+#9 Which of the following determines the polarization of light?

 #10 What type of wave front is seen on Earth when the light from the star in the Alpha Centauri reaches us?